 Long gone are the days that a mistake lays unnoticed - it's too easy for customers to leave honest feedback in a public forum - that's why you've got to keep on top of your Google reviews, master your review responses and commit to customer satisfaction.

 Consumers trust online reviews - if they see happy customers, satisfied customers or a positive conversation offline with the business owner, they'll begin to trust your business and company values.
+And, learning how to respond to negative reviews is a business skill you'll need to perfect.

 Online reviews are everywhere so read on to find out how to respond to negative reviews on Google (and every other review site) with our review response techniques.